GallegoLab/PyF2F/README.md

 **Beads**: To calibrate this protocol, the imaging of [TetraSpeck](https://www.thermofisher.com/order/catalog/product/T7279) in both the red and green channel is required.
 For each channel, the user should acquire images from
-*n* different fields of view (FOV) with isolated beads (avoiding clusters) and minimizing void areas (each FOV should have a homogeneity distribution of beads to cover all the possible coordinates.
+*n* different fields of view (FOV) with isolated beads (avoiding clusters) and minimising void areas (each FOV should have a homogeneity distribution of beads to cover all the possible coordinates.
 Finally, the FOV for each channel should be stacked (e.g, stack-1 contains frame_FOV_0, frame_FOV_1, frame_FOV_2, frame_FOV_3).

 **PICT images**: *PICT images* is the name used to reference the images gathered from the [PICT experiment]((https://www.sciencedirect.com/science/article/pii/S0092867417300521)).
 Each *pict_image.tif* is a stack of red/green channels.
-Diffraction-limited spots should be visualized when opening the image with ImageJ or any other image processing software.
+Diffraction-limited spots should be visualised when opening the image with ImageJ or any other image processing software.

 ### Note 2: Running the software